 Welcome to our website exclusively featuring the works of the three great masters of French glass Rene Lalique, Emile Galle & Daum Nancy, together with some special featured collections.
 To see wonderful art glass by all the other great glass makers please go to our other websites www.MandDMoir.com and British Glass and Glass Jewellery.
 Please remember to add these websites to your favourites too!

-There are over 300 pictured items for sale on this website and it's partner sites www.MandDMoir.com and British Glass and Glass Jewellery.
+There are nearly 350 pictured items for sale on this website and it's partner sites www.MandDMoir.com and British Glass and Glass Jewellery.
 These are live sites, new items are added EVERY week, usually by late (UK time) on Monday.

 Information For New CustomersAll our items are original, i.e. to the best of our knowledge made at the factory of the named maker on or close to the dates given.
 We do not sell any reproductions or fakes.
 Unless otherwise stated all our pieces are perfect, without visible chips, cracks or other defects.
 All our items are between 70 and 120 years old so there are usually wear marks and minor scratches.
 We are happy to provide any prospective buyers with further photos and detailed description reports if required.

 We are UK based, but we sell our glass worldwide.
 We have been dealing in glass for over 12 years.
 You can buy items from us directly by E-mailing us Info@ReneLaliqueGlass.com or phone or text us on: 07843 022591 (inside UK) or +447843 022591 (outside UK) - or by finding us at one of the major UK fairs and shows we do see Where to Find Us.
 We are also regularly published in a range of antiques and collectors' magazines in the UK.

 As is usual with an antiques business the price you actually pay will be 10-15% less than our listed prices, plus, if required, postage (including insurance) which we charge at actual cost.